NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 7. **Malleable/Ribbon Retractor**: a softer retractor that can be shaped as necessary.
 ## Sedation
 **Anesthesia** is the loss of sensibility to pain.
 In administration, there are four stages of anesthesia:
-1. **Induction**: the patient feels drowsy or dizzy.
+1. **Induction**: the preparatory phase of anesthesia; the patient feels drowsy or dizzy.
 Sensation of pain begins to dull.
-2. **Excitement**: breathing becomes irregular, and involuntary motor movements may appear.
+2. **Excitement**: breathing becomes irregular, and **involuntary motor movements** may appear.
+This may be viewed as the patient *struggling*.
+This appears as the patient loses sensation in the anesthetized region.
-3. **Surgical Anesthesia**: the period appropriate for surgery; muscles are relaxed, pupils are constricted, and the pupil reflex is absent.
+3. **Surgical Anesthesia**: the period appropriate for surgery when pain is no longer felt; muscles are relaxed, pupils are constricted, and the pupil reflex is absent.
-4. **Medullary Depression**: *oversedation*; depression of the medulla, which can cause respiratory cessation and potentially death.
+4. **Medullary Depression**: *oversedation*/overdose; depression of the medulla oblongata, which can cause respiratory cessation and potentially death.
+>[!ERROR] Signs of Complication
+>**Cyanosis**.
+At Time Out, the patient's fingers (nail beds), face (lips) are checked for cyanosis, which can act as a result of respiratory compromise.
+Spontaneous breathing is checked (disabled anesthetic ventilator).
+>- If CPR is required, the mayo table and back table is the scrub nurse's priority.
+They maintain sterility while the circulating nurse and assistant surgeon perform CPR and prepare medications.
+Afterwards, the surgery can be continued after re-draping and re-gowning.

 Depending on the scope of the anesthesia, it can be considered as **general anesthesia** (IV, inhalation) that produces sensory, motor, reflex, and mental blocks.
 For anesthesia that only affects one area of the body, they are considered as **regional anesthesia** (spinal, epidural, nerve blocks, infiltration, application, spray).
-The following are commonly used anesthetics:
+The following are commonly used anesthetics (I've highlighted the ones mentioned during the review):
-1. **Non-Halogenated Inhalants**:
+1. **Non-Halogenated Inhalants**: gas delivered through an ET/mask
-	- Nitrous Oxide (Blue) used for initial restlessness
+	- **==Nitrous Oxide==** (Blue) used for initial restlessness.
+This is the most common inhaled gas.
 	- Cyclopropane (Orange) used for short procedures
-2. **Halogenated Fluid Inhalants**:
+2. **Halogenated Fluid/Liquid Inhalants**:
-	- Halothane (Red) used for hypotension
+	- ==Halothane== (Red) used for hypotension
+	- ==Forane==
+	- ==Ethrane==
 	- Enflurane (Yellow) used for muscle relaxation
 	- Sevoflurane (Sweet-tasting) used for pediatric patients
+>[!TIP] ET Sizing is approximately the same diameter as the patient's pinky finger.
+>The insertion of an ET utilizes a laryngoscope for guidance.
+When meeting the esophagus, Sellick's Maneuver is used to depress the cartilage for the esophagus.
+In nurses, training is required to be able to perform this task.

-3. **Intravenous Barbiturates**: **Thiopental**
+3. **Intravenous Barbiturates**: **==Thiopental Sodium==** (==Sodium Penthotal==), ==Ketamine== (Ketalar)
 4. **Neuroleptic Agents**: Fentanyl, which decreases motor activity
 5. **Dissociative Agents**: Ketamine, which can cause hallucinations

-**Local anesthesia** is a class of anesthesia which function at a narrower scope than even regional anesthesia.
+**Local anesthesia** is a class of regional anesthesia which function at a narrower scope than even regional anesthesia.
+These are applied through ==injection, spray, or topical application==.
 These do not produce a change in the level of consciousness.
 These also take on different forms:
-1. **Topical**: applied over the surgical site, e.g., Lidocaine, Prilocaine (EMLA Cream)
+1. **Topical**: applied over the surgical site, e.g.:
+	- Prilocaine (Euthetic Mixture of Local Anesthesia \[EMLA\] Cream)
+	- ==Xylocaine== (via syringe or spray)
+	- ==Lidocaine==
+	- ==Lignocaine==
-2. **Field**/**Nerve Block**: injected into subcutaneous or perineural spaces near or around the desired anesthesia site, blocking pain impulses from being felt.
+2. **Field**/**Nerve Block**: injected into subcutaneous or perineural spaces near or around the desired anesthesia site, blocking pain impulses from passing through plexuses ("*main terminals of pain*").
+Examples of this include brachial plexus block for the upper extremities, "*Saddle Block*" for the sacral/perineal area.
-3. **Spinal**: anesthesia injected directly into the subarachnoid space (inside the arachnoid).
+3. **Spinal**: anesthesia injected intrathecally directly into the subarachnoid space (inside the arachnoid).
+Contrastingly, this affects both sensory and motor function, while epidural does not block motor function.
+The needle used is long and large-bore.
-4. **Epidural**: anesthesia injected into the epidural space (outside of the arachnoid), commonly used in obstetrics.
+4. **Epidural**: anesthesia injected intrathecally into the epidural space (outside of the arachnoid), commonly used in obstetrics.
+Motor function is not blocked, hence this is used for delivery to maintain uterine contractions while blocking pain.
+The syringe used is short but large-bore, containing a passageway to be used for administration.
+	- Anesthetic agents (also for spinal) include: sensorcaine, bupivacaine, pontocaine, and tetracaine.
+>[!ERROR] Spinal and Epidural Administration
+>1.
+The vertebral bones are made prominent by the quasi-fetal position of the patient.
+This is injected between L3 and L4, which targets the lower abdomen.
+If the space that receives anesthesia is higher (e.g. L1, L2), the diaphragm may become affected, which results in respiratory arrest.
+>2.
+Post-operatively, the patient is laid flat without a pillow to avoid a **spinal headache**.
+They are weaned into an upright angle to prevent dizziness and vomiting.
 ## Hemostasis
 Hemostasis is the cessation of hemorrhaging from an injured blood vessel.
 In a normal wound, this occurs in three stages: **vasoconstriction**, **platelet plug formation**, and **coagulation**.
 However, in a surgery, artificial methods can be used to induce hemostasis:
-1. **Mechanical** Pressure: manual, digital, dressing, clamping, gel foam, Penrose drain
+1. **Mechanical**:
+	- **Pressure** via manual or digital pressure
+	- **Suture** (free tie, stick tie, SutLig) for ligation or suturing.
+The sutlig, short for suture-ligature, consists of a line, needle, and needle holder.
+The needle used may be of two types: (1) **eyed needle**, which is atraumatic and reusable; and (2) **eyeless needle**, which may be single-armed, or double-armed depending on the number of needles connected to the line.
+	- Dressing
+	- Clamping
+	- **Gel Foam**: used for light bleeders that make it past suturing in the abdominal layers.
+The foam covers and absorbs the blood that leaks, which then swells and produces pressure to stop the bleeder.
+This is made of protein, and is absorbable within one month.
+	- **Drains** (**Penrose drain**) do not directly stop bleeding, but stops further trauma or infection.
-2. **Chemical**: tissue adhesion
+3. **Chemical**: tissue adhesion
+	- **Coagulant medications**, most commonly tranexamic acid (Hemostan) for surgical use.
+	- **Oxytocic drugs** prevent postpartum uterine atony and subsequent bleeding by enhancing uterine contraction.
+	- **Bone wax**, a wax-like substance that is rubbed onto bleeding bone tissue to attempt to stop bleeding, especially during open reduction.
-3. **Thermal**: cautery
+4. **Thermal**:
+	- **Heat**: electrocautery, the use of a cautery line (tool used by surgeon) and a ground (pad placed under the patient with KY jelly)
+	- **Cold**: liquid nitrogen used in cryosurgery, a surgery where the site of surgery is frozen.
+>[!INFO] Nursing Activities
+>**Watch for bleeders**; the nurse may remind the surgeon to use hemostasis if any bleeders are present.

 ___
 # Postoperative Phase
 ## Immediate Care